Emuuu64/Emuuu64.github.io/README.md

 # Emuuu64.github.io
-A personal portfolio showcasing my passion for programming, web development etc. through various projects I have done
+A personal portfolio showcasing my passion for programming, web development etc. through some of my projects :D